mech/Notes/DevOps/Docker/mysql.md

 mysqldump -h localhost -u root -p --databases jobline_pro > /tmp/backup.sql
 ```

+**Note**: After a dump, please do a restore in order to know the Docker MySQL is capable of restoring what you have dumped.

 ## my.cnf

 `/etc/mysql/my.cnf` to set global options. `~/.my.cnf` to set user-specific options.